-5.10 INDUSTRIAL AND PORT DEVELOPMENT
+5.10 INDUSTRIAL DEVELOPMENT

-In applying the policies and regulations of this section, the following definitions are used:

-- "Industrial" means the production, processing, manufacturing, or fabrication of goods or materials.
-Warehousing and storage of goods and materials is considered industrial development. - "Port" means a center for water-borne commerce and traffic and includes marine terminals and moorage facilities.
+In applying the policies and regulations of this section, industrial development means the production, processing, manufacturing, or fabrication of goods or materials.
+Warehousing and storage of goods and materials is considered industrial development.

-Industrial and port developments are often associated with other uses and modifications that are identified separately in the SMP, such as parking or dredging.
+Industrial developments are often associated with other uses and modifications that are identified separately in the SMP, such as parking.
 Every use and type of shoreline modification should be identified and reviewed for compliance with all applicable sections.